2024-08-26

 Each crate needs an index file with the same name as the crate, so for

-crate the index file would look as follows:
+the greeter crate the index file would look as follows:

 {"name": "greeter","vers": "0.1.0","deps": [],"cksum": "2044d936f85f45c316aecc9159712c4a10c1e10413e6491eee0282825f499cce","features": {},"yanked": false,"links": null}